jacobtread/obsidian-timekeep/README.md

 {"entries":[{"name":"Non started block","startTime":null,"endTime":null,"subEntries":null}]}
 ```

-This will create an entry that is not yet started which you can click the play button on and start without having to type out the name.
+This will create an entry that is not yet started; you can start it by clicking the play button without having to type out the name.

 ## 🦾 API